-9. Add snuggly sheepskin and faux fur
+14. Add snuggly sheepskin and faux fur

 Create a luxurious laid-back living room by covering sofas, chairs and floors with sumptuous sheepskin and slouchy wool bean bags.
 Give the tree a frosted theme, light tea lights and ramp up the wood burner then snuggle down and wait for the sound of those jingle bells!

-11. Go for all out cosiness
+15. Go for all out cosiness

 In this room, even the armchair has been upholstered with snuggly cable-knit fabric.
 Go all out by adding a woolly stocking for Santa to fill with well-deserved goodies.

-12. Decorate the bedroom
+16. Decorate the bedroom

 Christmas need not be confined to your living room and dining room.
 Take the rustic theme into the bedroom, snuggling up under cosy blankets, with stockings and a pine cone garland hung at the end of the bed.

-13. Hygge up your home
+17. Hygge up your home

 Stack up logs ready for night after night of toasty fires.
 Add a mini Christmas tree, some faux fur rugs and a couple of glasses of warming red wine for the ultimate hygge night in.

-14. Coordinate colours
+18. Coordinate colours

 If you have a bold decorating scheme, coordinate your cosy throws, cushions and wrapping paper with those colours.
 The combination of white faux fur and red blankets looks just like Santa's jacket!

-15. Channel a modern Scandi vibe
+19. Channel a modern Scandi vibe

 Add a subtle Christmassy touch to your modern Scandi-style dining room with a mantelpiece garland with fairylights, a minimalist Christmas tree and a few simple tabletop decorations.